-Raleigh • In October, serious growers from miles around tow their Dill’s Atlantic Giant pumpkins to Raleigh for the State Fair’s Great Pumpkin/Watermelon Weigh-Off.
-Last year, Andrew Wolf drove 10 hours from New York to have his 1,090.5-pound behemoth (pictured) crowned champion.
-After this year’s weigh-off in the North Carolina-grown and international divisions on October 12, the colossal fruits will be moved — gingerly — into the Exposition Center to be displayed.
-When the fair is over, the growers come back to collect the seeds — each carrying the potential to grow into a winner.
+In October, serious growers from miles around tow their Dill’s Atlantic Giant pumpkins to Raleigh for the State Fair’s Great Pumpkin/Watermelon Weigh-Off.
+Andrew Wolf drove 10 hours from New York to have his 1,090.5-pound behemoth (pictured) crowned champion.
+After last year’s weigh-off in the North Carolina-grown and international divisions on October 12, the colossal fruits were moved — gingerly — into the Exposition Center to be displayed.
+When the fair ended, the growers came back to collect the seeds — each carrying the potential to grow into a winner.

-Franklin • Here they come down hilly Phillips Street, cheered on by the crowd, some pumpkins bouncing jauntily off-course and others barreling past like cannonballs.
-Now in its 21st year, Franklin’s PumpkinFest also features costume and pumpkin pie eating contests, food, arts and crafts, and street performers, but the World Famous Pumpkin Roll is surely the festival’s most memorable event.
-Last year, the winning pumpkin rolled 1,021 feet to beat out 674 others.
-On October 21, purchase a pumpkin downtown — or bring your own — plot your path, and let ’er roll.
+Here they come down hilly Phillips Street, cheered on by the crowd, some pumpkins bouncing jauntily off-course and others barreling past like cannonballs.
+Now in its 22nd year, Franklin’s PumpkinFest also features costume and pumpkin pie eating contests, food, arts and crafts, and street performers, but the World Famous Pumpkin Roll is surely the festival’s most memorable event.
+In 2016, the winning pumpkin rolled 1,021 feet to beat out 674 others.
+On October 19, 2019, purchase a pumpkin downtown — or bring your own — plot your path, and let ’er roll.

 Faces of Fall